Ryan5453/demucs/docs/api.md

 # Demucs API

-The Demucs Python API is primarily comprised of two classes `Separator` and `SeparatedSources`.
+The Demucs Python API is primarily comprised of two classes: `Separator` and `SeparatedSources`.

 ## Separator